AbsaOSS/atum-service/server/README.md

 ### Observability metrics

 Optionally you can run server with monitoring that collects metrics about http communication and/or jvm/zio runtime. `intervalInSeconds` parameter refers to frequency of data collection from its runtime environment.
-Monitoring of http communication is based on intercepting of http calls therefore `intervalInSeconds` parameter do not apply.
+Monitoring of http communication is based on intercepting of http calls therefore `intervalInSeconds` parameter does not apply.

 ```
 {